Shiva27653/SIH2025-Snack-Overflow-PS-SIH25015/README.md

 For too long, farmers have been trapped in a cycle of **blanket spraying**—wasting chemicals, harming the environment, and still losing crops to disease.
 Our project, the **Smart Spraying Pod**, is an intelligent, portable system designed to end this inefficiency.

 This repository contains the **AI and Machine Learning core** that powers the pod's intelligence.
-Instead of treating a field like a canvas, our AI treats it like a living ecosystem, enabling a future where every plant receives exactly what it needs, precisely when it needs it.